grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 - ~~Should we do a similar solution for the init pluigin container like the proposal is for the grafana container?~~
   - There are very few people that have asked us for changes in the initContainer in general.
 It's probably not needed to have a easy access config for the init container.
-- Banzai clouds operator-tools don't provide openshift routes.
+- Banzai clouds operator-tools don't provide Openshift routes.
 Don't know how keen they would be to change this upstream.
 We probably want to keep this config in a repo that we own to make it easier to change if we need to.
-- What securityContext settings can we use in openshift without any issues?
+- What securityContext settings can we use in Openshift without any issues?

 ## Related issues